 Use a Valentine’s Day theme in your math class

 Math can be a great way to add any theme in.
-We like to treat our students to candy hearts and do this free decimals and fractions activity.
+We like to treat our students to candy hearts and do this free decimals and fractions activity from our TpT Store.
 It’s just one way we use candy in math class.
 You can find more ideas in this blog post How to Add Candy to Your Math Lessons.

 Use writing prompts

 We write every single day.
 You can read more about that in this blog post Challenge Your Students with Writing Activities Every Day.
-This time of year, we like to add in different themes.
+This time of year, we like to add different themes.
 We have a set of Valentine’s Day Writing Prompts.
 Each of the ten days has three prompts so students can choose what they want to write about.
 The prompts are available in paper and digital (Google Slides) formats.
+Find them in our TpT Store or BN Shop.

 Create love poems to inanimate objects